Superintendents and Bishops

 Occasionally, the bishop would consult with me.
 He no longer thought me unappointable.
 He actually appreciated me.
 A major issue was what to do with Ed Stanton when he was finished as the superintendent.
 The bishop intended to appoint him to Homer, but he had heard some rumblings of objections.
 He wanted to know what the pastors thought, so he called me.
 I didn’t know, so I found out.
 Even the nay-sayers didn’t have the guts to tell me what they thought, so I reassured the bishop that the appointment was okay with the personnel.

 But things started going downhill.
 The next superintendents resented me very much.
 I am not going to speculate why, though I have my opinions.
 I slowly started to get involved in non-church programs, such as being on the Board of Directors for RuralCAP (War on Poverty program) and the AARP Legislative Committee for Alaska.
-This provided me the opportunity to travel around the state and be involved.
+This provided me the opportunity to travel around the state and be involved in some important issues to the State of Alaska.
 The native leaders appreciated my witness in Nome, and my Juneau years enabled me to know how to work with legislators.

 But Superintendents were being less than helpful.
 And I was getting older.
 Ketchikan made it known they didn’t want an older pastor and that meant I couldn’t be on that list.
 The superintendents would not consider me for some openings.
 And they had the power to block appointments.
 No more working around them, at least in Alaska.
 The pharaohs kept changing.